 You hear so much in the media about eating antioxidants but not so much about the importance of getting plenty of sulfur.
-In The Wahls Protocol, Dr Wahls recommends eating 3 cups of sulfur rich vegetables each day for vibrant health.
+In The Wahls Protocol, Dr Wahls recommends eating 3 cups of sulfur rich vegetables each day for healing and maintaining vibrant health.

 What is so great about sulfur?

 First of all sulfur is one of the most abundant minerals in the human body.
 It is responsible for hundreds of physiological processes.

 Sulfur is important for these processes in your body:

 Sulfur rich foods nourish the mitochondria.
 Mitochondria are often referred to as the powerhouses of the cells.
 They generate the energy that our cells need to do their jobs well.

 Sulfur synthesizes glutathione, which is a potent intercellular antioxidant.
 Glutathione neutralizes free radicals and helps the liver process toxins.
 It also plays a role in DNA synthesis.
 Sulfur-rich vegetables therefore help your body to be more efficient in eliminating toxins.